GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 ### Error Handling

 By default, HELICS will not terminate execution of every participating federate if an error occurs in one.
-However, in most cases, if such an error occurs, the cosimulation is no longer valid.
-It is therefore generally a good idea to set the following flag in your simulator federate so that its execution will be terminated if an error occurs anywhere in the cosimulation.
+However, in most cases, if such an error occurs, the co-simulation is no longer valid.
+It is therefore generally a good idea to set the following flag in your simulator federate so that its execution will be terminated if an error occurs anywhere in the co-simulation.

 ```python
 h.helicsFederateSetFlagOption(fed, helics_flag_terminate_on_error)